ABOUT us

-Every child is special to me and holds a place in my heart!
-I would be honored to meet and work with your little one to help them develop their motor skills and become strong, independent movers.
+Every child I work with holds a special place in my heart.
+I would be honored to meet your little one and support them on their journey to becoming a strong, independent mover!

 A portrait of Anne Voss, the founder of Steady Strides.